 What happens if I accidentally deleted a file on the cloud?

-Basically, the same when you delete a file on your computer, each vendor may have a different technique but all of them they will keep it for you for a certain time (which is normally 30 days), within this period you can recover the file.
+Basically, it is the same if you accidentally delete a file on your computer, it goes to the trash bin.
+Each vendor may have a different technique but they will keep it for you for a certain time (which is normally 30 days), within this period you can recover the file.

 How do I backup and restore my data on my PC?